Trukhaniv Island: Location

-The island is located on the north side where the Dnieper enters premises of Kyiv city, with its north part extending some distance north towards the mouth of Desna River.
+The island is located on the north side where the Dnieper enters the premises of Kyiv city, with its north part extending some distance north towards the mouth of Desna River.
 It is located in the confluence of both Desna River and Dnieper River.
 Situated up the stream of Dnieper within the city of Kyiv, the island starts a system of Dnieper River islands which ends with the Olzhyn Island.
 Up the stream of Dnieper River to the north of Trukhaniv is located the Great Island (Velykyi), to the east along Desenka is Lopukhovaty, down the stream to the south are located Venetsiansky and Dolobetsky islands.
 There are also several other smaller islands located around the Trukhaniv Island.

-The island is separated from the right-bank Kyiv by the Dnieper and from the left-bank Kyiv by Desenka which is a distributary of Desna River, making Trukhaniv island part of its river delta.
+The island is separated from the right-bank of Kyiv by the Dnieper and from the left-bank Kyiv by Desenka which is a distributary of Desna River, making Trukhaniv island part of its river delta.
 The Trukhaniv island is split by another distributary called Bobrovnia which serves a conditional border between the territory of Vyshhorod Raion and the Kyiv city.
 Technically Bobrovnia splits the island into Ilya Muromets Island (north, in Vyshhorod Raion) and Trukhaniv Island (south, in Kyiv).
 The Kyiv's portion of island administratively is part of Dniprovskyi city district.

 It has an area of 4.5 km2.
 The island is mostly covered by greenery, like the Venetsiansky island nearby.
 Until 1957, the only method of transportation to the island was by boat in the summer or by crossing the ice in the winter.
 In 1957, the Park Pedestrian Bridge was built, easing the travel to and from the island.

 Trukhaniv Island contains numerous cafés, restaurants, sports complexes, and the largest as well as one of the cleanest city beaches.
 The island is not only popular for its various leisure activities, but it is also for fishing on the Dnieper River.
 In the summer, some parts of the island are used for biking, and in the winter some parts are used for cross-country skiing.

 In the summer of 2005, tourists traveling to see the Eurovision Song Contest 2005 were housed on Trukhaniv Island.

 In the summer of 2012, tourists traveling to see the UEFA Euro 2012 were housed on Trukhaniv Island.